 A separate vagrants' block was erected in 1884 at the south of the workhouse.

-The former workhouse buildings are now used as private residential accommodation known as Albro Castle.
+The buildings are now used as private residential/holiday accommodation.

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.
 Before travelling a long distance, always check that the records you want to consult will be available.